sodiboo/niri-flake/docs.md

 - type: `null or one of "screencast", "screen-capture"`
 - default: `null`

 Whether to block out this window from screen captures.
-When the final value of this field is null, it is not blocked from screen captures.
+When the final value of this field is null, it is not blocked out from screen captures.

 This is useful to protect sensitive information, like the contents of password managers or private chats.
 It is very important to understand the implications of this option, as described below, **especially if you are a streamer or content creator**.